Why you need NMVTIS in your Boat History Check

 Since there is no law that requires States to give their data to one entity like NMVTIS or VIS, then you would not expect a lot of data on boats from the States but the insurance companies and salvage auction yards would still send this data for boats.

 Note that a centralized reporting system for titles called the Vessel Identification System, or VIS, exists but not every state is a part of that and it is available to Law Enforcement only.

 The last and probably the most important piece of the equation is that boats don’t have brands so if you burn your boat or sink it then it still has a clean title.
 That is why, when a seller claims the boat has a clean title, it means absolutely nothing.
 Insurance companies, repair yards, salvagers have reported some damaged boats to NMVTIS and Boat-Alert.com has helped many customers avoid those boats.

 Are there any solutions to the clean title problem in boating?

 Recently, legal legislation has been starting to catch up.
 There is an act called the Uniform Certificate of Title for Vessels Act (UCOTVA) that establishes “Hull Damaged” brands for boats.
 We say catching up because there are only 5 states that have fully adopted it: DC, Virginia, Connecticut, Hawaii, and Florida, while Georgia issues hull damaged brands but is not fully UCOTVA compliant and Florida will start July 2023.
 The brands won’t be retroactive so any boat that was previously damaged will not be required to be branded as such.

 As always, get all the reports your can afford and the hire a surveyor.
 Surveys can get expensive but they are important.
 Would you buy a used car for your family without an inspection?

 Read Related Articles:

-Categories:To learn more about Boat-Alert.com History Reports for used boats and boat hin lookup visit: www.Boat-Alert.com
+Categories:To learn more about Boat-Alert.com History Reports for used boats and free vessel hin search website visit: www.Boat-Alert.com